David Loxton

-David R. Loxton (January 28, 1943 – September 20, 1989), was a British producer of documentaries and other programs for public television in the US.
+David R. Loxton (January 28, 1943 – September 20, 1989), was a Canadian-born British and American producer of documentaries and other programs for public television in the US.

+Early life and career

 Loxton was born in Kingston, Ontario, Canada, the son of Bill Loxton and Binkie Loxton (née Pattullo).
 He grew up in England, where his father was a wing commander in the RAF.
 Upon moving to the US in 1966, he joined the production staff of WNET, the major New York public-television affiliate.
 In 1972, he founded TV Lab, a program for artists to create video works through an artist-in-residence program.

 In addition to serving as the director of the TV Lab from 1972 through 1984, Loxton developed the Nonfiction TV series, which produced works such as Paul Jacobs and the Nuclear Gang, I Remember Harlem and The Times of Harvey Milk.
 Loxton was the executive producer of Nonfiction TV from 1978 through 1983.
 Loxton was the executive producer of programs for the Great Performances, NET Playhouse and American Playhouse series.